sferencik/SinCity/README.md

 ## Configuration parameters of the triggered builds

-Each build triggered by SinCity receives the following configuration parameters:
+Each build triggered by SinCity will have the following configuration parameters set:

-* `%sincity.range.bottom.build.id%` and `%sincity.range.top.build.id%`: the build IDs (internal TeamCity IDs) of the two builds that define the culprit-finding range; these references allow your triggered builds to ask questions about the original builds (e.g. using the TeamCity REST API)
+* `%sincity.range.bottom.build.id%` and `%sincity.range.top.build.id%`: the build IDs (internal TeamCity IDs) of the two builds that define the culprit-finding range; these references allow your triggered builds to ask questions about the original builds (e.g. using the TeamCity REST API); in our example, these were 633 and 635 respectively
-* `%sincity.range.bottom.build.number%` and `%sincity.range.top.build.number%`: the build numbers (display numbers) of the two builds that define the culprit-finding range; these are mostly for user convenience, so you can quickly see what range the build is investigating
+* `%sincity.range.bottom.build.number%` and `%sincity.range.top.build.number%`: the build numbers (display numbers) of the two builds that define the culprit-finding range; these are mostly for user convenience, so you can quickly see what range the build is investigating; in our example, these were 5 and 6 respectively
-* `%sincity.suspect.change%`: the "version" of the suspect commit for which this build is running; this is the display name of the commit, not the internal TeamCity number
+* `%sincity.suspect.change%`: the "version" of the suspect commit for which this build is running; this is the display name of the commit, not the internal TeamCity number; in our example, each of the 5 builds had a different value, e.g. a296c2355c36
 * `%sincity.build.problems.json%` and `%sincity.test.failures.json%`: JSON strings describing the build problems and/or test
   failures that triggered the build
+    * in our example, the values were
+        * `sincity.build.problems.json` -> `[{"identity":"TC_FAILED_TESTS","type":"TC_FAILED_TESTS","description":"Failed tests detected"}]`
+        * `sincity.test.failures.json` -> `[{"fullName":"Foo: flapper","suite":"Foo: ","fullNameWithoutSuite":"flapper"}]`
-    * each JSON string contains an array of JSON objects, one per build problem/test failure; only those issues are included which are responsible for the build being triggered, i.e. if the [triggering setting](#what-counts-as-build-failure) is "*No* triggering on build problems and triggering on *new* test failures", `%sincity.build.problems.json%` will be set to the empty array (`[]` in JSON) and `%sincity.test.failures.json%` will only contain the new test failures
+    * each JSON string contains an array of JSON objects, one per build problem/test failure
+    * only those issues are included which are responsible for the build being triggered, i.e. if the [triggering setting](#what-counts-as-build-failure) is "*no* triggering on build problems and triggering on *new* test failures", `%sincity.build.problems.json%` will be set to the empty array (`[]` in JSON) and `%sincity.test.failures.json%` will only contain the new test failures
     * the JSON strings can be useful to help your culprit-finding builds focus on the failures; for example, your build